-Budapest, Hungary – Hungary has dropped its controversial administrative courts reform, Justice Minister Judit Varga told the state news agency MTI last week.
+Budapest, Hungary – Hungary has dropped its controversial administrative courts judicial reform, Justice Minister Judit Varga told the state news agency MTI last week.

 “The government believes that the court should be protected from unnecessary disputes and therefore would maintain a unified court system and would not establish an independent administrative court system”, she told MTI.